anjumArnab/AuthSync/README.md

 ```

 3. **Service Account Key**
-- Download from Firebase Console → Project Settings → Service Accounts
+- Download from Firebase Console > Project Settings > Service Accounts
-- Either place as `serviceAccountKey.json` or set in `.env`
+- Either place as `serviceAccountKey.json` in the root for server file or set in `.env`

 4. **Start Server**
 ```bash